Signaling Protocol Specification

 NOTE

-Starting a mission for a single robot will activate that robot while the others remain in a waiting state.
+Starting a mission for a single robot will activate that robot while the others remain waiting.
 You can later use the /mission/start endpoint to activate the remaining robots and continue the mission.

 • POST /robots/{robot_name}/mission/pause